Table of Contents

 Rose – the heart and inspiration of our perfume Inis Arose – has a quintessentially feminine fragrance.
 For the Greek poet Sappho, it was the ‘queen of flowers.’
 In herbalism and aromatherapy, rose is used for women’s physical and emotional healing.
 The uplifting scent restores harmony and joy, cheering jaded spirits.
 Rose has always been associated with beauty and it is an exceptional skin care oil, especially for dry, mature and sensitive skin.

 Above all, rose is for the heart.
-Unashamedly romantic, its elegant, floral scent evokes love, tenderness and compassion.
+Unashamedly romantic, it’s elegant, the floral scent evokes love, tenderness, and compassion.

 Sandalwood: Fragrant heartwood